Cochlear Implant technology has made hearing loss treatable for people of all ages

-If hearing aids are not enough, contact us via the form below to talk about improving your hearing.
+If hearing aids are not enough, make an appointment via the form below to talk about improving your hearing.

-• Have difficulty hearing conversations, especially with background noise?
+• Have difficulty following conversations, especially with background noise?

-• Ask people to repeat themselves, or smile and nod because you can’t hear?
+• Ask people to repeat themselves, or smile and nod when you've lost the thread?

 Frequently Asked Questions about Cochlear Implants